<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 Regardless of provincial requirements, the practical reality is this: if an incident occurs and the investigation reveals your in-house trainer had no formal training qualifications, the adequacy of your entire training program will be questioned.
 The $500 to $1,500 investment in train-the-trainer certification is cheap insurance against that scenario.

-Book a free safety assessment to discuss whether train-the-trainer makes sense for your operation.
+30-Day Free Trial to show whether train-the-trainer makes sense for your operation.

 How Much Does Train-the-Trainer Cost?